Reading comprehension: Reading strategies

 There are a variety of strategies used to teach reading.
 Strategies are key to help with reading comprehension.
 They vary according to the challenges like new concepts, unfamiliar vocabulary, long and complex sentences, etc. Trying to deal with all of these challenges at the same time may be unrealistic.
 Then again strategies should fit to the ability, aptitude and age level of the learner.
 Some of the strategies teachers use are: reading aloud, group work, and more reading exercises.

 A U.S. Marine helps a student with reading comprehension as part of a Partnership in Education program sponsored by Park Street Elementary School and Navy/Marine Corps Reserve Center Atlanta.
 The program is a community outreach program for sailors and Marines to visit the school and help students with class work.

 Reciprocal teaching

 In the 1980s, Annemarie Sullivan Palincsar and Ann L. Brown developed a technique called reciprocal teaching that taught students to predict, summarize, clarify, and ask questions for sections of a text.
 The use of strategies like summarizing after each paragraph has come to be seen as effective for building students' comprehension.
 The idea is that students will develop stronger reading comprehension skills on their own if the teacher gives them explicit mental tools for unpacking text.

+Classroom Discussion and Comprehension

+In a collaborative effort, researchers Rex and McEachen discovered an association between classroom discussion practices and improved academic literacy rates in students.
+Discussion based learning environments have shown to encourage students in the process of engaging in an active manner with assigned texts and to be open minded enough to consider multiple interpretations of the same text.
+Collaborative discussions practices also serve students in aiding better understanding of difficult or unfamiliar readings through shared analysis.
+This being said, based on the results of studies on classroom discussions and their relationship to comprehension researchers made the argument that discussion centered classrooms have a positive influence on supporting inclusive literacy practices.They have a positive influence because they encourage the act of participation and interpretation among students who share different reading experiences.
+Another positive outcome resulted in classroom interaction having a correlation with stronger engagement with academic texts and as result an increase in critical thinking.